cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 4-5-6-7.md

 Secure SKE against PPT A?

-Example: game to evaluate the security of SKE.
+We can see a game to evaluate the security of SKE.
 The game is played between two parties, an Adversary and a Challenger.
 ![[17.png]]
 1. The Challenger initializes the game by choosing a random key _k_ and initializing the scheme SKE
 2. The Adversary selects two messages, _m<sub>0</sub>_ and _m<sub>1</sub>_.